boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-in-eks-using-application-load-balancer.md

             namespace: bold-services
           type: Opaque
           stringData:
-            # Type of database server can be used for configuring the Bold BI.
-Eg: mssql, mysql and postgresql
+            # Type of a database server can be used for configuring the Bold BI.
+For example, mssql, mysql, and postgresql.
             BOLD_SERVICES_DB_TYPE: "postgresql"

             # Name of the Database Server